Comparing Travel Credit Cards

 How to choose your travel card

 Once you decide to open a new travel rewards credit card, you should take into consideration your travel habits when choosing the right card for you.

 Choose an airline card if you're looking for perks.

 When selecting an airline rewards credit card, the most important travel tendency to consider is how often you'll be using the co-branded airline.
 All of these cards will offer you more points or miles for purchases made from the co-branded airline, so it makes sense for frequent travelers to have a card affiliated with the airline they use the most.
 Frequent flyer cards will also offer you benefits when traveling on the airline, such as priority service, discounts on inflight purchase and checked baggage fee waivers.
 This is another reason why you'll want to consider a card from the airline that you use the most.

 One important tip: To get the right travel card, know your airline hubs.
-Delta, for example, uses Salt Lake City as a hub, giving consumers who live in the area or travel often for spring or winter skiing an abundance of Delta routes to choose from.
+Delta, for example, uses Salt Lake City as a hub, giving consumers who live in the area or travel to Utah for summer hiking an abundance of Delta routes to choose from.
 So if you live near Salt Lake, or travel there frequently, you'll want to consider the co-branded Delta cards.